ly7erg1c/instant_data_scraper_firefox/README.md

 - **No registration required** - Works instantly on any website

 ## Installation

-### Chrome Web Store / Edge Add-ons
-*Coming soon - extension will be available on official stores*

 ### Manual Installation (Development)

-#### Chrome/Edge
-1. Download or clone this repository
-2. Open Chrome/Edge and navigate to `chrome://extensions/` or `edge://extensions/`
-3. Enable "Developer mode"
-4. Click "Load unpacked" and select the extension directory

 #### Firefox
 1. Download or clone this repository
 2. Open Firefox and navigate to `about:debugging`